mikrdgz/recharge-docs/docs/addresses.md

 # Addresses
 ## What are Addresses?
 Addresses represent one of the many shipping locations a customer can have.
-An address is created when a shopper purchases a subscription.
+An address is created when a customer purchases a subscription.
 [Subscriptions](https://developer.rechargepayments.com/#subscriptions) are tied to a given address.
 Each customer can have multiple address objects in a many-to-one relationship.
 Some use cases for this endpoint are to update customer billing information or overriding a Shopify shipping rate.

 ![addresses](assets/images/addresses.png "addresses")